davidfang00/Julia_Hashcode2014.jl/docs/src/algos.md

 Documentation for the algorithms in [Julia_Hashcode2014](https://github.com/davidfang00/Julia_Hashcode2014.jl).

+This document outlines many separate algorithms that each described with performance in mind.
+It is then followed by the most optimal solution at the end of the document that incorporates all the separate algorithms together into one complete algorithm.

 ## Greedy

 The greedy approach is the one of the simplest approaches to implement that yields fairly sufficient results.
 In short, the greedy approach entails cars taking turns going down one street at a time and at each junction, the cars will determine the next street to take based off the following criteria: